I’m So Poor I Can’t Pay Attention

 Being rich does have its challenge, which I will never face.
 The disturbing aspect of this passage is where Paul says, “the love of money is the root of all evil.”
 That is my temptation.

-Dr. James L. Snyder lives in Ocala, with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email james snyder51@gmail.com. www.jamessnyder ministries.com.
+Dr. James L. Snyder lives in Ocala with the Gracious Mistress of the Parsonage.
+Phone 1-352-216-3025, email jamessnyder51@gmail.com, website www.jamessnyderministries.com.

 (0) comments